Bintang-Gosal/Bitcoin-Sentiment-Analysis-on-Redit/README.md

    - Visualization & Correlation: Employed matplotlib to create a dual-panel visualization showing price, volume, and sentiment trends.
 A correlation coefficient was calculated to quantify the relationship between sentiment and price.

 ## Key Findings
   - Positive Sentiment: The analysis showed that sentiment within the r/Bitcoin community was consistently positive during the data collection period.

-   - Positive Correlation: A calculated correlation coefficient of approximately 0.32 indicates a weak-to-moderate positive relationship between daily sentiment and Bitcoin's closing price.
+   - Positive Correlation: A calculated correlation coefficient of approximately 0.41 indicates a moderate positive relationship between daily sentiment and Bitcoin's closing price.

 ## Limitations